 Vietnamese Fish Soup with Chinese Celery and Tomatoes (Canh Ca Nau Ngot)

-- Add celery stalks.
+Add celery stalks and tomatoes.
 Cook for about 2 more minutes or until stalks are tender.

 Season with fish sauce, sugar, chicken bouillon powder and limes.